oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

 In this lab, you will:
 * Download two **.csv** data files to your local computer from the MovieStream data lake (Oracle Object Storage buckets).
-* Navigate to the Data Load utility of Oracle Autonomous Database Data Tools.
+* Navigate to the Data Load utility of Oracle Autonomous AI Database Data Tools.
-* Load data from the .csv files to your autonomous database instance.
+* Load data from the .csv files to your Autonomous AI Database instance.

 ### Prerequisites